-We are highly dependent on the senior members of our management team, including the continued efforts of our Chairman, our Chief Executive Officer, our Chief Operating Officer, our Chief Financial Officer, other executive members of the Board and members of our executive council which consists of certain executive and other officers.
-On July 9, 2009, Nandan M. Nilekani stepped down as the Co-Chairman of the Company's Board of Directors to take up a role with the Government of India.
+We are highly dependent on the senior members of our Board and the management team, including the continued efforts of our Chairman, our Chief Executive Officer, our Chief Operating Officer, our Chief Financial Officer, other executive members of the Board and members of our executive council which consists of certain executive and other officers.
 Our future performance will be affected by any disruptions in the continued service of our directors, executives and other officers.
-Competition for senior management in our industry is intense, and we may not be able to retain such senior management personnel on attract and retain new senior management personnel in the future.
+Competition for senior management in our industry is intense, and we may not be able to retain such senior management personnel or attract and retain new senior management personnel in the future.
 Furthermore, we do not maintain key man life insurance for any of the senior members of our management team or other key personnel.
 The loss of any member of our senior management or other key personnel may have a material adverse effect on our business, results of operations and financial condition.